-Introduces students to data communications and related terminology, including LAN/WAN network components and their corresponding functions.
+Introduces students to Network Administration and Cybersecurity and related terminology, including LAN/WAN network components and their corresponding functions.
 Students learn how data flows throughout a network and how "connections" and "communications" are achieved in various network configurations.
 Students also develop an in-depth understanding of the functionality of the Internet and gain knowledge of data communications networking technologies.
-Prerequisite: Completion of required preparatory courses (if applicable).
+Prerequisite: Completion of required prerequisite "bridge" courses (if applicable).

-MSIN 641 Advanced Data Communications and Internet Technologies
+MSIN 641 Advanced Cybersecurity and Internet Technologies